 I would like to describe in this article the pop song history in the aftermath of the WWII and during the time of the Japanese economic miracle in the 1960s.
 In other words, I want to recall the musical environment I was brought up in.
 In 1958 Tokyo Tower was built and became the symbol of reconstruction of Japan.
 In the following year 1959 the Japanese people celebrated the royal wedding.
 We had the first crown princess coming from a common family, a symbol of the Japanese democratization.
 Then the Tokyo Olympic Games in 1964 marked the end of the post war period in Japan.
 Though the life was still tough and hard, people had a dream and a rosy future.

 Songs from the post-war period

 I was born in 1950, five years after the end of WWII.
-Therefore I, of course, do not know the songs released in the first post-war years.
-However, when I became conscious of myself, I could still hear some hit songs from the immediate postwar time, for example "Ringo no Uta" (Apple song),
+Therefore, I of course do not know real-time the songs released in the first post-war years.
+However, as far back as I can remember, I was still able to hear often hit songs from the immediate postwar time, for example "Ringo no Uta" (Apple song),

-which was the theme song of the film "Bleeze" released on 10th October 1945, only a month after the Japan's formal capitulation.
-The song is a bit sentimental and its text is simple, but it must have heeled the mental wounds of the people after the long lasting war.
+which was the theme song of the film "Breeze" released on 10th October 1945, only a month after the Japan's formal capitulation.
+The song is a bit sentimental, but its lyrics hint feelings of love, which was forbidden during the war time.
+Such a song must have heeled the mental wounds of the people after the long-lasting war.

 "Aoi Sanmyaku" (Blue mountains) from 1949 is indeed the most popular Japanese song according to various researches.
 This result is understandable, because this is a song of departure from the old world - in particular you can see it in the second strophe - and everybody saw in the post-war Japan a promising future which was symbolized by blue mountains and their shining peaks.